ABA Assessment: The Most Common Types – Accel Therapies

 Verbal Behavior Milestones Assessment Placement Program (VB-MAPP)

 The VB-MAPP is based on Dr. Skinner's analysis of verbal behavior and the usual verbal development of children who do not have autism spectrum disorder.
 It assesses your child's performance on various language, social, and communication skills benchmarks and offers an estimated developmental age for every skill.
-These details are helpful in identifying individualized objectives and goals.
+These details help identify individualized objectives and goals.

-The Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) even entails a Barriers Assessment that pinpoints behavioral challenges along with a Transition Assessment that enables the team to come up with the least limiting environment to facilitate learning.
+The Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP) even entails a Barriers Assessment that pinpoints behavioral challenges and a Transition Assessment that enables the team to create the least limiting environment to facilitate learning.

 Administered biannually or annually, the assessment works as a benchmark to measure your child's progress in particular skill areas.